bufbuild-ru/docs/docs/bsr/admin/instance/setup-enterprise/index.md

 ## Assign administrative users

 Your private BSR instance provides special privileges for administrator accounts to configure and manage various aspects of the instance.
-At least one user needs to be promoted to registry admin—see [Provisioning admin users](../user-lifecycle/#admin-users) for instructions.
+At least one user needs to be promoted to registry admin — see [Provisioning admin users](../user-lifecycle/#admin-users) for instructions.

 ## Identity provider (IdP) setup